glocore/country-list/README.md

 # Country List

-List of all countries with their dial codes and flag emojis.
+List of all countries with their timezones, lat/long, capital city, dial codes and flag emojis.

-Missing data: There is no flag emoji available for `Netherlands Antilles`.
+Missing/Incomplete data:

+- `Netherlands Antilles`
+- `Saint Helena, Ascension and Tristan Da Cunha`